eventodb-hq/eventodb/@meta/@pm/issues/ISSUE007-sdk-golang.md

-# ISSUE007: Golang SDK for MessageDB
+# ISSUE007: Golang SDK for EventoDB

 **Status**: Not Started
 **Priority**: High